 What are volunteer conditions like?

-There is one main volunteer house, as well as three bamboo huts.
-A couple of the toilets are ‘western’ and your shower will mostly be a ‘cold bucket shower’.
-The volunteer house is situated 5 minutes walk from the main living area of Baan Dada.
+There is one main volunteer house, containing 6 seperate rooms, that has held between 1-30 volunteers in the past.
+A couple of the toilets are ‘western’ and your shower will mostly be a ‘cold bucket shower’ or if you are lucky the hot water showers will be working.
+The volunteer house is situated 5 minutes walk through the farm from the main living area of Baan Dada.
 There is a volunteer fridge, kettle, toaster and fans available, and electrical plugs in rooms.
-Sleeping conditions are basic, a thin mattress on the floor and there are creepy crawlies around the volunteer house.
+Sleeping conditions are basic, a thin mattress on the floor and there are creepy crawlies around the volunteer house, as you would expect in the jungle.

 Do male and females sleep together?